 The aim is to enable graduates to manage organisations or companies involved in agricultural production chain development in line with fluctuations in demands and policies.
 With two unique specialisations in horticulture and livestock chains, VHL is ready to equip you for working the world of animals, flowers and food.
 From farm to fork or field to market, this programme has all the basics you need to start your own business or manage someone else’s.
 If you are a graduate with an interest in managing an agri-related business, this programme will prepare you for the wear and tear of one of the world’s most important, and powerful, industries.

-The Master of Agricultural Production Chain Management has two specialisations:
+The Master of Agricultural Production Chain Management has three specialisations:

 For more information about these programmes, please visit our website.